CybersecurityMom/aqs-corner-senior-cybersecurity-framework/missions/README.md

 - Bank & shopping safety scenarios
 - Urgency, pressure, and emotional manipulation scenarios

-All missions will remain fully aligned to the four pillars of the AQ’S Corner Senior Cybersecurity Framework Model™.
+All missions will remain fully aligned to the four pillars of the **AQ’S Corner Senior Cybersecurity Framework Model™**.